DecodingRaphael/unraphael/docs/steps/preprocessing.md

 The app shows the resulting mask and the image with the background removed, allowing you to compare and adjust settings as needed.

-### 3. Final Steps and Download
+## Final Steps and Download

 After preprocessing and background removal, you can download the processed images for further analysis.
 The app allows you to save:

 - The original image.
 - The image with the background removed.
 - An extracted version, where only the subject remains, isolated from both the background and any irrelevant details.

-These steps ensure that the image is optimized and ready for further analysis, such as aligning the imagesor clustering images based on their features.
+These steps ensure that the image is optimized and ready for further analysis, such as aligning the images or clustering images based on their features.

-## References and links for more information